PHX-Devs/bento-reloaded/README.md

 Gets you...
 * almalinux
 * all rpms updated
+* python38 installed
-* python36 installed
+* fastapi installed
-* flask installed
+* hypercorn installed
 * postgres 13 and postgis 3 installed
     * also a starter database called 'bento' and a schema called test
 * migra installed
 * empty 'root_app' module listening on the '/' path
-* hello world flask app installed and configured in nginx
+* hello world fastapi app installed and configured in nginx
 * example api module installed (with an actual database schema behind it)

 ### Creating a new module